Our number two on day number two of our fill-in adventure together.

 That speaks very, very loudly, especially in tough economic times.

-I mean, we can we can both play that game.
+I mean, we can both play that game.

 Floor is yours.

-Well, no, you're using if we're going to use, you know, nineteen seventy-nine dollars in today's dollars, I absolutely can, especially when inflation has has been virtually non-existent.
+Well, no, using, if we're going to use, you know, $1979 in today's dollars, I absolutely can, especially when inflation has been virtually non-existent.

-And if we were decided to go back on this and throw on all kinds of tariffs uh and wrap it in the happy language of protecting the American worker, again, would it do that?
+And if we were to decide to go back on this and throw on all kinds of tariffs and wrap it in the happy language of protecting the American worker, again, would it do that?

 Silly me, I believe in the American worker enough and the American workforce enough and the American economy enough that I don't believe that we need to rape the budgets of every American family by making things artificially more expensive so we can feel good about being tough about the Chinese.